ECB policymakers hint at possible interest rate cut

 But the bank believes another cut would have only limited impact because its ultra-low interest rates do not reach all economies in the currency bloc evenly, with lenders in crisis countries passing on higher funding costs to their consumers.

-A rate cut would have symbolic importance, however, signalling that the ECB is ready to support the economy.
+A rate cut would have symbolic importance, however, signaling that the ECB is ready to support the economy.

 "It is a tactical decision," said Frederik Ducrozet, senior euro zone economist at Crédit Agricole said.
 "It is a way to manage expectations."